-To illustrate the use of charts and the new ATC in BMS we will fly from the new Osan (RKSO) to Taegu (RKTN).
+To illustrate the use of charts and the ATC in BMS we will fly from the Osan (RKSO) to Daegu (RKTN).

-Osan was updated with 4.34 to a double 09/27 runway airbase with a new taxiway layout to avoid traffic jams during intense operations.
-Taegu has been remade for 4.35.
-Taegu was a single 14/32 runway and is now a double 13/31 larger airbase.
+Osan was updated in the past to a double 09/27 runway airbase with another taxiway layout to avoid traffic jams during intense operations.
+Daegu has been remade for 4.35.
+Daegu was a single 14/32 runway and is now a double 13/31 larger airbase.
 It still presents some interesting challenges because of the surrounding terrain.

-This chapter is accompanied by two training missions (TR\BMS\21\Osan\Taegu and TR\BMS\22\Osan\Taegu) that you can use to actually fly as you read this chapter.
+This chapter is accompanied by two training missions (TR\BMS\21\Osan\Daegu and TR\BMS\22\Osan\Daegu) that you can use to actually fly as you read this chapter.
 You can access these training missions from the tactical engagement - training tab - of the BMS UI.
 The first training mission is the full flight from one airbase to the other.
-The second training mission is a shortened version for the approach at Taegu only.
+The second training mission is a shortened version for the approach at Daegu only.
 If you fly the second mission, start at chapter 5.5.